JzargoTheMage/InsertNameHere/README.md

 --------

 You are a wandering warrior in search of riches and glory.
-Nothing matters to you except getting what you want.
+Nothing matters to you except getting what you want, when you want it.
 Then one day you come upon a strange jewel with mystical powers, and everything is flipped on its head.

-You can't stop.

-You can't rest.

-And you can't escape the madness.
+Elemental beings of all varieties are hunting you down, trying to recover the strange gem, and you will never view riches the same way again.